pawelkruzynski/docs/pages/storage_and_backup/object_storage/pcs_getting_started_with_the_swift_s3_api/guide.en-ca.md

 If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](/links/professional-services) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our [community of users](/links/community).

-**\***: S3 is a trademark of Amazon Technologies, Inc. OVHcloud’s service is not sponsored by, endorsed by, or otherwise affiliated with Amazon Technologies, Inc.